You can object to a limited company's application to be struck off the companies register if both of these apply:

 How to object

-Send your objection in writing to the Registrar of Companies for Scotland, along with any supporting evidence, eg invoices showing the company is still trading or owes a debt.
+Send your objection in writing to the Registrar of Companies for Scotland.
+Include any supporting evidence, for example invoices showing the company is still trading or owes a debt.

 Registrar of Companies for Scotland